 Training and experience are important; knowing that one is not the source of a client’s healing, but simply a conduit, is also important.
 When I do my healing work, I center and call upon divine assistance; I feel a Presence by which I feel supported, energized and guided… I am a tool, not the source.
-(This is my experience and not something that I need to impose in any way.)
+(This is simply my experience and a context; not something that I need to espose or promote.)

 My intention is to come from a heart-centered place, free from ego, that supports my clients in accessing those deep aspects of their Being that facilitate healing and integration.
 This is the context through which I hope you will read the following passages about my training.

 Over the last 4 decades, I have pursued training in a variety of modalities that range from very deep work to the most subtle: encompassing physical manipulation, psycho-emotional process, and energetic healing.
 The longer I have practiced the healing arts, the more I have gravitated toward methods that work directly with the inner guidance that can be accessed through energy, consciousness and the tissues themselves.